 5. The Booktown Mystery Series by Lorna Barrett

 And when former big city dweller Tricia Miles moves to Stoneham, it does seem pretty nice — at first.
 Her neighbours seem friendly, and even fellow bookstore owners — now business competition — are cordial when Tricia opens her own bookstore.
-But when she finds Doris Gleason murdered with a carving knife in her own cookbook store, that good-natured, safe, small-town feel shatters.
-Especially when Tricia finds out that she’s become the #1 suspect.
+But when she finds Doris Gleason murdered with a carving knife in her own cookbook store, that safe, small-town feeling shatters.
+Especially when Tricia finds out that she’s the #1 suspect.

 If Tricia wants to clear her name, she’ll need to start emulating the detectives from her favorite mystery novels fast, and uncover the real culprit.

 For readers who: Love reading cozies with small-town settings.